wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

     - `SSLValidationStrategy.noValidation`
     - `SSLValidationStrategy.sslPinning`

+__Optional parameters:__

+- `userAgent` - Optional default user agent used for each request
+- `gsonBuilder` - Optional GSON builder for custom deserialization

 ### Factory Extension With OkHttpClient

 Convenience factory method that will return a new instance with provided [`OkHttpClient`](https://square.github.io/okhttp/) that you can configure on your own.